Tori and Lokita: Reception

 Tori and Lokita received generally positive reviews from critics.
-Rotten Tomatoes gives the film a score of 89% based on 46 reviews, with a weighted average of 7.20/10.
+Rotten Tomatoes gives the film a score of 90% based on 48 reviews, with a weighted average of 7.2/10.
 The site's critical consensus states: "Another humanistic gem from the Dardennes, Tori and Lokita puts its characters in heartbreaking circumstances while insisting on their intrinsic dignity."
 Metacritic gave the film a rating of 75/100, based on 13 reviews, indicating "generally favorable reviews".

+AlloCiné, a French cinema website, gave the film an average rating of 3.5/5, based on a survey of 31 French reviews.

 Release

 Tori and Lokita was the closing film of the 46th Hong Kong International Film Festival, where it was screened on 31 August 2022.

 The film was released in theaters in Belgium on 7 September 2022 by Cinéart, and in France on 5 October 2022 by Diaphana Distribution.

 In June 2022, Sideshow and Janus Films acquired North American distribution rights for the film.